From A Wiki of Ice and Fire

 |Died||In 282AC, at King's Landing|

 |Book(s)|| A Game of Thrones (Mentioned)|

 - See also: Images of Brandon Stark

 Brandon was in appearance and character very different from Eddard.
-He was rather hot-blooded, something his younger brother described as coming from the wolfblood.
-He shared this trait with his sister.
-Eddard believes this led them both to an early death.
+He was rather hot-blooded, something their father, Lord Rickard, described as coming from "the wolf blood".
+Brandon shared this trait with his sister, Lyanna.
+Eddard believes this led them both to early deaths.
 Brandon was tall and handsome, and was an excellent swordsman and jouster.

 Brandon was fostered at Barrowton with Lord Dustin, father of Willam Dustin, but he spent most his time riding in the Rills.
-Brandon and his sister Lyanna both loved to ride; Lady Dustin compares them to "a couple of centaurs".
+Brandon and his sister Lyanna both loved to ride; Willam's widow, Lady Barbrey Dustin, compares them to "a couple of centaurs".
 Brandon also enjoyed practicing sword-play, and loved his sword.
-In his youth, he took the maidenhead of Barbrey Ryswell, who was infatuated with him.
+In his youth, he took the maidenhead of Barbrey, then a Ryswell who was infatuated with him.
 When he was fifteen, he was promised to Catelyn Tully of Riverrun, who was twelve at the time.
-Barbrey claims that Brandon never wanted to marry Catelyn and that the match was made at the behest of Lord Rickard.
+Barbrey claims that Brandon never wanted to marry Catelyn and that the match was made at the behest of Lord Rickard Stark.

 When Catelyn and Brandon's betrothal was announced, Petyr Baelish, a ward of Catelyn's father, challenged Brandon to a duel for her hand.
 They fought in the lower bailey at Riverrun.
 Brandon easily won their duel, but did not kill Petyr, in concession to Catelyn's pleas.
 He then departed Riverrun, promising to return soon.